Chart Color Schemes

 Surfers Paradise - North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely to influence this region.
-Notable initiatives include River Terrace, Surfers Paradise Revitalisation, Cypress Palms, and Iconica.
-The following details projects expected to have the greatest relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 31 projects likely to impact the area.
+Notable projects include River Terrace, Surfers Paradise Revitalisation, Cypress Palms, and Iconica.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.